 Depending on the severity of the incident a child will be given a Red or Yellow Card.
 This is a warning that their behaviour is not acceptable and that they need to make a real effort to change how they are behaving.

-If a child receives three Yellow Cards then the third incident will attract a larger consequence.
-These consequences include missing out on a class trip, missing a social event e.g. Disco, a longer period of working away from their peers, missing a fun activity in school.
+If a child receives three Yellow Cards within a term, then the third incident will attract a larger consequence.
+These consequences include missing out on a class trip, missing a social event e.g., Disco, a longer period of working away from their peers, missing a fun activity in school.